 The Spirit gives us each gifts to use for the kingdom.
 Werburga was blessed with the gift of administration and spiritual leadership.
 With these gifts and skills, she was able with strength, courage, wisdom, and deep faith to transform and reform the religious houses in Mercia.

-Prayer: O Spirit of the living God, thank you for Celtic St. Werburga who as part of the Communion of Saints is journeying with me to the creche.
-Please use the gifts I have been bestowed with by Your Spirit to bring blessing to God’s kingdom on earth.
+Prayer: O Spirit of the living God, thank you for Celtic St. Werburga who as part of the Communion of Saints is journeying with us to the crèche.
+Please use the gifts we have been bestowed with by Your Spirit to bring blessing to God’s kingdom on earth.
 Amen.

 Bradshaw, Henry, Goscelin of St. Bertin.
 The Life of Saint Werburge of Chester.
 London: Pub. for the Early English Text Society by N. Trübner & Co., 1887.

 David Nash Ford’s Early British Kingdoms.
-St. Weburga of Chester: Abbess of Ely.
+St. Werburga of Chester: Abbess of Ely.